Unveiling horizons in quantum critical collapse: Introduction

 However, this cannot be the whole story.
 Type II collapse involves ever-increasing curvature at progressively smaller scales in the self-similar regime, where quantum effects are expected to become significant.
 This provides a natural setting for exploring quantum corrections from collapsing matter before full quantum gravity becomes necessary to resolve the singularity.
 While the classical theory predicts the formation of a naked singularity, the key open question is whether quantum effects intervene to prevent it, saving cosmic censorship at the end of the day.
 Despite the fundamental importance of this issue, it has received only sporadic attention in the literature~\cite{Strominger:1993tt, Kiem:1994sh, Zhou:1995zj, Peleg:1996ce, Bose:1996pi, Ayal:1997ab, Chiba, Brady:1998fh, Berczi:2020nqy, Guenther:2020kro, Berczi:2021hdh, Hoelbling:2021axl, Varnhorst:2023dew, Moitra:2022umq, Husain:2008tc, Ziprick:2009nd, Benitez:2020szx, Benitez:2021zjs}, and a clear, conclusive treatment of quantum effects in critical collapse remains elusive.
 The phase structure of the semiclassical system near the threshold is expected to be even richer than in the classical theory, but it is still poorly understood.

-There are several persistent issues in the existing literature.
-At the end of Section~\ref{sec:onelooptheory}, we will clarify why a number of seemingly promising approaches are, in fact, flawed as we develop the correct one-loop formalism.
-Here, we provide a brief summary and highlight key differences.
+There remain several open conceptual and technical points in the existing literature.
+At the end of Section~\ref{sec:onelooptheory} as well as Appendix~\ref{sec:appendixD}, we will discuss why some seemingly promising approaches face important limitations in the present setting, and we will explain how our one-loop formalism addresses these issues.
+Here we provide a brief summary and highlight the key distinctions.